Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Serous meningitis

-Serous meningitis - the most frequent and characteristic complication of mumps, which occurs after inflammation of the salivary glands or, less often, simultaneously with it, at different times from the onset of the disease, but more often after 4-10 days.
-Meningitis begins acutely, with the appearance of chills, a repeated rise in body temperature (up to 39 ° C and above).
-Patients are worried about severe headache, vomiting, pronounced meningeal syndrome develops (stiff neck, positive Kernig, Brudzinsky symptom).
-Cerebrospinal fluid is clear, colorless, and flows out under increased pressure.
-In the cerebrospinal fluid, typical signs of serous meningitis are found: lymphocytic pleocytosis up to 500 and less often 1000 in 1 μl, a slight increase in protein content at normal levels of glucose and chlorides.
-After the extinction of the symptoms of meningitis and intoxication, the sanation of cerebrospinal fluid occurs relatively slowly (1.5–2 months or more).
+Serous meningitis - the most common and characteristic complication of mumps, which is observed after inflammation of the salivary glands or, less often, simultaneously with it, at different times from the onset of the disease, but more often after 4–10 days.
+Meningitis begins acutely, with the appearance of chills and a repeated increase in body temperature (up to 39 ° C and above).
+Patients are bothered by severe headache, vomiting, and severe meningeal syndrome develops (stiff neck, positive Kernig and Brudzinski sign).
+Cerebrospinal fluid is clear, colorless, flows under high blood pressure.
+A liquorogram reveals typical signs of serous meningitis: lymphocytic pleocytosis up to 500 and less often 1000 in 1 μl, a slight increase in protein content with normal levels of glucose and chlorides.
+After the symptoms of meningitis and intoxication subside, sanitation of the cerebrospinal fluid occurs relatively slowly (1.5–2 months or more).

-Some patients develop clinical signs. meningoencephalitis: impaired consciousness, lethargy, drowsiness, uneven tendon reflexes, paresis of the facial nerve, lethargy of pupillary reflexes, pyramidal signs, hemiparesis, etc. The course of meningoencephalitis of mumps etiology is predominantly favorable.
+Some patients develop clinical signs meningoencephalitis: impaired consciousness, lethargy, drowsiness, uneven tendon reflexes, facial nerve paresis, sluggish pupillary reflexes, pyramidal signs, hemiparesis, etc. The course of meningoencephalitis of mumps etiology is predominantly favorable.

 Orchitis and epididymitis

 Orchitis and epididymitis most common in adolescents and adults.
-They can develop both in isolation and jointly.
-Orchitis is observed, as a rule, after 5-8 days from the onset of the disease and is characterized by a new rise in body temperature, the appearance of severe pain in the scrotum and testicle, sometimes with irradiation to the lower abdomen.
-Involvement of the right testicle in the process sometimes stimulates acute appendicitis.
-The affected testicle is significantly enlarged, becomes dense, the skin above it swells and turns red.
-The enlargement of the testicle lasts 5-8 days, then its size decreases, the pain disappears.
-Later (after 1–2 months), some patients may show signs of testicular atrophy.
+They can develop either separately or together.
+Orchitis is observed, as a rule, 5–8 days from the onset of the disease and is characterized by a new rise in body temperature, the appearance of severe pain in the scrotum and testicle, sometimes radiating to the lower abdomen.
+Involvement of the right testicle sometimes stimulates acute appendicitis.
+The affected testicle is significantly enlarged, becomes dense, the skin over it swells and turns red.
+The enlargement of the testicle lasts 5–8 days, then its size decreases and the pain goes away.
+Later (after 1–2 months), some patients may develop signs of testicular atrophy.

 Oophoritis

-Oophoritis rarely complicates mumps, accompanied by pain in the lower abdomen and signs of adnexitis.
+Oophoritis rarely complicates mumps and is accompanied by pain in the lower abdomen and signs of adnexitis.

 Acute pancreatitis

-Acute pancreatitis develop on the 4-7th day of illness.
-The main symptoms: sharp pains in the abdomen with localization in the mesogastrium, often cramping or shingles, fever, nausea, repeated vomiting, constipation or diarrhea.
-Amylase levels increase in blood and urine.
+Acute pancreatitis develop on the 4th–7th day of illness.
+Main symptoms: sharp pains in the abdominal area with localization in the mesogastrium, often of a cramping or shingles nature, fever, nausea, repeated vomiting, constipation or diarrhea.
+The amylase content in the blood and urine increases.

-Damage to the organ of hearing rare but can lead to deafness.
-There is a predominantly unilateral lesion of the auditory nerve.
-The first signs are tinnitus, then manifestations of labyrinthitis join: dizziness, impaired coordination of movement, vomiting.
-Hearing usually does not recover.
+Damage to the hearing organ It is rare but can lead to deafness.
+There is predominantly unilateral damage to the auditory nerve.
+The first signs are tinnitus, then manifestations of labyrinthitis appear: dizziness, lack of coordination of movement, vomiting.
+Hearing is usually not restored.

 Rare complications include myocarditis, arthritis, mastitis, thyroiditis, bartholinitis, nephritis, etc.